lcnetdev/scriptshifter/doc/hooks.md

 #### Return

-Possible values are `"continue"`, `"break"`, or `None`.
-If `None` is returned, the parsing proceeds as normal. `"continue"` causes the application to skip the parsing of the current token. `"break"` interrupts the text scanning and proceeds directly to handling the result list for output. **CAUTION**: when returning "continue", it is the responsibility of the function to advance `ctx.cur` so that the loop doesn't become an infinite one.
+Possible values are `CONT`, `BREAK`, or `None`.
+If `None` is returned, the parsing proceeds as normal. `CONT` causes the application to skip the parsing of the current token. `BREAK` interrupts the text scanning and proceeds directly to handling the result list for output. **CAUTION**: when returning CONT, it is the responsibility of the function to advance `ctx.cur` so that the loop doesn't become an infinite one.

 ### `pre_ignore_token`

 Run before each ignore token is compared with the input.

+Functions implementing this hook can change the behavior for detecting an ignore term and when or when not to trigger a match.

 #### Available context members